Andrew Foulis: Biography

 Their unique printing style had found an identity with Alexander Wilson's type faces.
 Wilson had helped the Foulis Press' publication reach the beauty and sophistication that was so highly reported by their customers, the more notable type face that Wilson supplied the Foulis brothers was Scotch Roman.
-In 1748, Wilson had been made the University of Glasgow's Type founder and moved his foundry there until it was shutdown in 1834.
+In 1748, Wilson had been made the University of Glasgow's Type founder and moved his foundry there until it was shut down in 1834.

 Andrew and Robert Foulis had dominated the book trade in Glasgow during this period.
 Their more notable achievements were those of their internationally renowned editions of Homer's classics "The Iliad" and "The Odyssey" from 1756 to 1758.
 The brothers were extolled over their famous prints and editions; they were even complimented with being referred to as "the Elzevirs of Britain".
 The Elzevirs were a Dutch family that had a printing press and published as well as sold books during the 17th and 18th centuries.

 The brothers had also published more practical and less extravagant editions of the classics and works from contemporary writers, including their mentor Francis Hutcheson.
 According to Richard B. Sher and Andrew Hooks the brothers had a goal and vision that they hoped their publishing would fulfill; "to translate into print culture the values of the classical, aesthetic, moralistic, Hutchesonian Enlightenment in Glasgow."

 Andrew Foulis and his brother Robert were not just publishers of academia's works—as it was concerned in Glasgow—but also enthusiasts of them.
 James Boswell had recorded that the famous contemporary literary figure Samuel Johnson had visited Glasgow and was humbly taken in as an honored and famous guest by the Foulis brothers.
 Boswell stated that Johnson was rather upset with his two hosts—Andrew and Robert Foulis—by them simply arguing with Johnson and answering back.

 The vast majority of the Foulis Press' books were intended for scholars but some of their books had also been made to print specifically for collectors whom wanted select books.

 Andrew and Robert Foulis continued with bringing an eclectic range of edition to the classics.
 The Foulis Presses continued to import rare editions of the classics and purchase manuscripts with promising upside from mainland Europe and in turn sold them to the local scholars and collectors.
 They printed editions of books from the very expensive fine paper prints to the very novel and practical, even miniature editions.
 The Foulis Print editions of the classic books were sought after for being well edited, simple and of practical size.

 Their publications were famous both for beauty and accuracy; the 554 works they printed included editions of Horace, Homer, Milton, and Thomas Gray.
 Although the prestige of their typography waned, it nonetheless represented high achievement in a style of the time.
 Their typefaces, the most enduring of which is Scotch Roman, were designed by Alexander Wilson.